kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 ## Ponder

-The promise of [Ponder](https://ponder.io/) is that you can execute your Modin code (_which is a drop-in replacement for pandas_) directly in your cloud data warehouse, such as BigQuery or Snowflake.
+The promise of [Ponder](https://ponder.io/) is that you can execute your Modin code directly in your cloud data warehouse, such as BigQuery or Snowflake.

 I was trying to use [Ponder with BigQuery](https://docs.ponder.io/resources/bigquery_setup.html).
 To do that, I needed to [sign up](https://app.ponder.io/signup), authenticate my terminal with Ponder's API token and install a bunch of Python libraries: